FreeBSDTaiwan/portscamp/README.md

 Then everybody can try to create or update ports of their choice, all together in a close proximity with other people following the same path and not far from people that know the path very well.

-When a port is ready, tested and uploaded, a commiter can then show how the submission process is followed up and what leads to the port being committed in the ports tree.
+When a port is ready, tested and uploaded, a committer can then show how the submission process is followed up and what leads to the port being committed in the ports tree.

 Conclusion
 -------------